PLC & PID Control: What’s Right for Your Industrial Automation Process

 PLC & PID Control: What’s Right for Your Process

-A common misconception that arises every now and then is the relationship and function of Programmable Logic Controllers, or PLC, and Proportional Integral Derivative Controllers, PID controllers.
+A common misconception that arises from time to time is a misunderstanding of the relationship and function of Programmable Logic Controllers, or PLC, and Proportional Integral Derivative Controllers, PID controllers.

 PLC: Programmable Logic Controllers